 On the left plot of Figure \ref{decoh_effect_coll} we show the probability density $\rho^{M,a}(t^*,X,X)$ associated to the state of the heavy particle at the time of maximal overlap.
 The plot refers to the case of a Dirac's delta potential with strength $\alpha=10$, momentum of the light particle $p=0$ and $N=1,2,3$ collisions.
 As expected, multiple collisions enforce the destruction of the interference pattern.

-If one is interested in the limit of infinite incoming light particles, then a significant rescaling of the potential should be $\alpha/\sqrt{N}$ with fixed $\alpha$: in that way, the decoherence effect should remain of order one (see the right Figure \ref{decoh_effect_coll}).
+If one is interested in the limit of infinite incoming light particles, then a significant re-scaling of the potential should be $\alpha/\sqrt{N}$ with fixed $\alpha$: with this scaling, the decoherence effect should remain of order one (see the right plot in Figure \ref{decoh_effect_coll}).
 A detailed mathematical study of this effect in the case $N \rightarrow \infty$ will be treated in a subsequent paper.